lucaong/minisearch/README.md

   * Memory-efficient index, designed to support memory-constrained use cases like mobile browsers.

-  * Exact, prefix, and fuzzy search
+  * Exact match, prefix search, and fuzzy match

   * Auto-suggestion engine, for auto-completion of search queries